mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/5-combine-components.md

 # Combine Components

-There are types when you have multiple lifecycle components that should be grouped together.
+There are types when you have multiple Lifecycle Components that should be grouped together.
 For example, you may want to group all the Auth components (`AuthMiddleware`, `AuthExceptionCatcher`, `AuthGuard`, `AuthInterceptor`, etc) together.
 You could annotate each one individually, or you can use a `CombineComponents` class to group them together.

 ## Execution